Miss World 1973

 Miss World 1973 was the 23rd edition of the Miss World pageant, held on 23 November 1973 at the Royal Albert Hall in London, United Kingdom.

-54 delegates vied for the crown won by Marjorie "Marji" Wallace of United States.
-She was crowned by Belinda Green of Australia.
-Wallace won £7,200 in prize money for the first-place result.
+At the end of the event, Marjorie Wallace of the United States was crowned Miss World 1973 by Belinda Green of Australia.
+This marked the first victory of the United States in the pageant's history.
+Although they would win later in 1990 and also in 2010.
+54 contestants competed for this year's edition.
+Wallace was later dethroned 104 days after her win in Miss World 1973.
+The 1st Runner-Up, Evangeline Pascual of the Philippines was offered the duties but not the Miss World 1973 title.
+Eventually, the 2nd Runner-Up, Patsy Yuen of Jamaica performed some of the duties of the reigning Miss World, although not holding the title of Miss World 1973.

 Background

 104 days after her reign, Wallace was dethroned from her title.
 The Miss World 1973 title was not offered to any of the other participants.
 The Miss World organizers offered 1st runner-up Evangeline Pascual of the Philippines the duties but not the title.
 However, Pascual turned down the offer because she already have commitments in being an actress in the Philippines at the time.
-Patricia "Patsy" Yuen of Jamaica, who placed 2nd Runner-Up performed some of the duties and responsibilities of Miss World that had already been scheduled, without holding the title.
+Patricia "Patsy" Yuen of Jamaica, who placed 2nd Runner-Up performed some of the duties and responsibilities of Miss World, but without holding the Miss World 1973 title.